Would you like to know how much vacation you’re entitled to, how to calculate your vacation pay, or who decides when you can take your vacation?

 Two weeks’ paid vacation.
 You can also ask for an extra week without pay.

-Five years or more of uninterrupted service
+Three years or more of uninterrupted service

 Three weeks’ paid vacation

 Vacation pay is based on your gross earnings during the reference year.

 - 4% of your gross earnings if you have less than 3 years of uninterrupted service